 - Make getting to know students a key component of any social justice teaching.
 If you and your students don’t spend time examining your own backgrounds, biases, and beliefs, you will be missing an essential component of any social justice curriculum.
 We all view every social justice issue through the lens of our own experience, and these different lenses can block our growth and learning if we aren’t aware of them.
 If we fine-tune our self-awareness, our individual lenses can richly inform classroom conversations and help us understand issues on a much deeper level, directly from each other.

 - Know that not all students feel the same way about these issues.
 Most, if not all, of these resources have been created from a pretty liberal, progressive viewpoint.
-For example, one of the lessons in the Teaching Tolerance series described below is on Confronting Unjust Laws.
+For example, one of the lessons in the Learning for Justice (formerly known as Teaching Tolerance) series described below is on Confronting Unjust Laws.
 The lesson uses California’s Proposition 8 as an example of an unjust law.
 But not all of your students (or their families) will see a law like Prop 8 as unjust.
 In fact, some may strongly oppose same-sex marriage.
 That doesn’t mean you can’t talk about controversial issues; in fact, teaching students how to respectfully discuss an issue with people who don’t see things the same way is a lesson that will serve them for the rest of their lives.

 - Familiarize yourself with the material before teaching.
 Sometimes we just skim materials before we teach.
 With social justice topics, this would be a mistake.
 Not knowing exactly what’s in all of your teaching materials, including the texts or videos you and your students will be looking at, can leave you vulnerable to problems when unexpected content pops up.